apify/crawlee/README.md

     export to formats like JSON, JSONL, CSV, Excel or HTML.
     The data is stored on local filesystem or in the cloud.
-    Datasets are useful for storing and sharing large tabular crawling results, like list of products or real estate offers.
+    Datasets are useful for storing and sharing large tabular crawling results, such as a list of products or real estate offers.
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#KeyValueStore"><code>KeyValueStore</code></a>
     - A simple key-value store for arbitrary data records or files, along with their MIME content type.
-    It is ideal for saving screenshots of web pages, PDFs or to persist state of your crawlers.
+    It is ideal for saving screenshots of web pages, PDFs or to persist the state of your crawlers.
     The data is stored on local filesystem or in the cloud.
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#AutoscaledPool"><code>AutoscaledPool</code></a>
     - Runs asynchronous background tasks, while automatically adjusting the concurrency based on free system memory and CPU usage.
-This is useful for running web scraping tasks at maximum capacity of the system.
+This is useful for running web scraping tasks at the maximum capacity of the system.
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerUtils"><code>PuppeteerUtils</code></a>
     - Provides several helper functions useful for web scraping.
-For example, to inject jQuery to the web pages or to hide browser origin.
+For example, to inject jQuery into web pages or to hide browser origin.
   </li>
   <li>
-    Additionally, the package provides various helper functions to simplify running your code on the Apify cloud platform and thus get advantage of pool of proxies, job scheduler, data storage etc.
+    Additionally, the package provides various helper functions to simplify running your code on the Apify cloud platform and thus take advantage of its pool of proxies, job scheduler, data storage, etc.
     For more information,
     see the <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest">Apify SDK Programmer's Reference</a>.
   </li>